chStaiger/surf-metadata-registry/README.md

 In the Section [Example Workflow](#example-workflow) we show how a user can identify data which belongs to the same project but is scattered across different storage systems and subsequently transfer the data to where it is needed.

+**⚠️ Please note that this is prototype software, it is only meant for demonstrations and testing features. ⚠️**

 # Dependencies

 - Requires python 3.13 or higher because of the module `ckanapi`.